 Connect With Us

-Proper foot care is something many older adults forget to consider.
-If you have any concerns about your feet and ankles, contact one of our podiatrists from Bergen Foot & Ankle.
+Everyday foot care is very important to prevent infection and other foot ailments.
+If you need your feet checked, contact one of our podiatrists from Bergen Foot & Ankle.
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 If you have any questions please feel free to contact our offices located in Fort Lee, NJ and Flushing, NY .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.